 Cinnamon and its Health Properties

 Some time ago I came upon important information on Cinnamon.
-This is a spice known and used in most countries worldwide but not all the varieties of Cinnamon are good for you, some can even harm you.
+This is a spice known and used in most countries worldwide, but not all the varieties of Cinnamon are good for you, some can even harm you.
 That is why you need to inform yourself.